lambda-feedback/compareBoolean/docs/user.md

 # compareBoolean

 This function uses [SymPy](https://docs.sympy.org/latest/index.html) to test two Boolean expressions for equivalence.
 Expressions are considered equal if they result in the same truth table.

+When answering questions on Booleans, it is easy for students to come up with equivalent expressions but in a different form (e.g. if using a Karnaugh map versus by inspection). compareBoolean aims to alleviate some of the frustration that may arise by accepting any response that is equivalent to the correct answer.

 ## Syntax